Firestone82/GenomeVision/README.md

 # GenomeVision

-**Author:** [Vaše jméno]
+**Author:** Pavel Mikula

-A standalone Java (11+) desktop application built with Swing for interactive analysis and visualization of large-scale genetic data in CSV format.
+A standalone Java (21+) desktop application built with Swing for interactive analysis and visualization of large-scale genetic data in CSV format.
 GenomeVision lets you load, filter and compare DNA sample matrices, compute similarity metrics, and render the results as an interactive heatmap or exportable graphic.

 > **Note:** All processing is done locally—no genetic data leaves your machine.
 This tool is provided “as-is” for private or institutional use; adapt as needed.
 No warranty is provided.